1997-2002 Pontiac Firebird

 A wiring adapter harness makes the connections between your new stereo and the factory harness.
 You'll also need an antenna adapter and a receiver mounting bracket.
 All are available at a very nice discount with your Crutchfield stereo purchase.

 Tools needed: Panel tool, socket wrench, extension, 7mm socket

 Read our Car Stereo Buying Guide for shopping tips and advice.

 Steering wheel audio controls

-It's relatively easy to retain the steering wheel audio controls when you install a new stereo in your Firebird.
-When you enter your vehicle information, our database will choose the adapter you need to make your factory steering wheel controls work with your new receiver.
+In most cases, it's reasonably easy to retain your Firebird's steering wheel audio controls when you install a new stereo.
+When you enter your vehicle information, our database will choose the adapter you need to make your factory steering wheel controls work with a compatible aftermarket receiver.

 The base Firebird was equipped with full-range speakers in the doors (Crutchfield Research Photo)

 A new set of speakers will really improve the audio quality in your Firebird.

 The Monsoon system featured component speakers up front (Crutchfield Research Photo)